byterubpay/byterub-site/_posts/2017-08-13-logs-for-the-Community-meeting-held-on-2017-08-13.md

 **\<pigeons>** and promote those things
 **\<JollyMort[m]>** sure, but if you give the impression you want to throw money...
 **\<pigeons>** not monero
 **\<sgp>** Imo, we need to be cautious of marketing, but I don't think all marketing is bad.
-At the end of the day, none of you can stop me from advertising Monero on TV :p
+At the end of the day, none of you can stop me from advertising ByteRub on TV :p
 **\<sn0wmonster>** use keywords that attract anarchocapitalists, preppers, anti-gov, libertarians, etc
 **\<moneromax>** I think Discourse is much nicer forum software than Reddit or forum.getmonero.org.
 **\<cryptochangement>** anybody got a "Don't buy monero" sign for sgp??